-Prisoners have few other mechanisms to communicate about, or improve, the conditions of their confinement.150 Media access to prisons is scattered at best,151 particularly in the midst of the decline of investigative and public journalism,152 and prisons are largely populated by persons without the right to vote.153 Particularly in the absence of other canonical sources of information, lawsuits, regardless of their result, are critical mechanisms for communicating with the outside world about conditions inside prison, acting to facilitate a commerce in information, both about the subject of the lawsuit and about
+Prisoners have few other mechanisms to communicate about, or improve, the conditions of their confinement.
+He decline of investigative and public journalism, he midst of the decline of investigative and public journalism, he and prisons are largely populated by persons without the right to vote.
+Particularly in the absence of other canonical sources of information, lawsuits, regardless of their result, are critical mechanisms for communicating with the outside world about conditions inside prison, acting to facilitate a commerce in information, both about the subject of the lawsuit and about